Finding an SRI Research Mentor

 Approach the potential research mentor by email, express your interest in their work and ask if they have room for an undergraduate student in their research group.
 Don’t be shy – all those people know that it is your job to look for research opportunities and they will expect these requests.
 When you contact them, be specific about your interest in their work so they realize that you have done your homework and know what you are talking about.
 Follow up on their response and ask them for an appointment.
 If you have not heard back after one week, it is reasonable to call to ask if the potential mentor has had a chance to review your request.
 In case you reach only voicemail, leave a brief message confirming your name, your hope to be able to work with him/her and that you will resend your original email in the event that it had not been received.
 Then resend your email.

 Meet with the potential mentor and discuss possible opportunities.
 Be flexible in terms of your project ideas – the students/mentor partnership works best when both sides are excited about the project.
 Talk about the SRI timeline and whether there is an opportunity to build a senior thesis on the summer project in the subsequent year if that is your interest.

-If you are planning to work with an external mentor, do mention that there are limited funds at Barnard to support students over the summer through the SRI program and that any contribution your mentor can make to your stipend would increase your chances to obtain funding for this summer project.
+If you are planning to work with an external mentor, do mention that there are limited funds at Barnard to support students over the summer through the SRI program and that any contribution your mentor can make will help the overall program to fund more students.
 Again – all mentors know that research costs money and you don’t need to feel that this is an awkward question.
 If they have no funds to help support you, say that you hope that the Barnard SRI will be able to cover you.
 Remember that there are several funding sources that support SRI students.

 Don’t hesitate to be in touch with multiple potential mentors at the same time.
 Some may never respond to you because they are away or currently have no opportunities and/or are too busy to respond.